 Perhaps that’s one of the reasons why Apostle Paul tries to be clear and state “each man should have his own wife, and each woman should have her own husband.”1 Corinthians 7:2(NLT)

-The satisfaction and delight of both matter.
+The satisfaction and delight of both matters.

 Ps.
 If it turns out your husband has lower libido, I have a whole chapter in the book dedicated to that.
 It will give you insights on what to do.
 Meanwhile, you can also read this post – To the wife with the higher sex-drive

-3. I would exercise
+3. In preparation for my new bride wedding night, I would exercise

 A few months ago I read an article where one woman took up exercise in preparation for wedding night intimacy.
 What a fun idea!